-Yesterday, I was in the mood for pumpkin chocolate chip cookies.
+Yesterday, I was in the mood for pumpkin chocolate chip (or cinnamon chip) cookies.
 I went to my files and got the only recipe I’ve ever made since I’ve been married.
 Shortly after getting married, my husband wanted pumpkin chocolate chip cookies, so he asked his mom for her recipe.
-That’s the only recipe I’ve ever made since then.
+That is the only recipe I’ve ever made since then.
 I’ve had no reason to do otherwise.

 - ½ cup shortening